tremor-rs/tremor-www-main/content/blog/LFX-Mentorship-Blog.md

 Pub/Sub guarantees at-least-once message delivery, which means that occasional duplicates are to be expected since we acknowledge the messages once they are received.

-The following files are required:
+The following is a usage example of the pub/sub connector.
+These are the files are required:

 **outbound trickle:**